superglovv/RocketGame/README.md

 As the game progresses, the difficulty increases: the number of asteroids falling from the top grows steadily, making navigation and shooting more challenging.
 The game ends if the rocketship collides with an asteroid.

-After the game concludes, if the player’s score ranks among the top five highest scores, they are prompted to input their name.
+After the game concludes, if the player’s score ranks among the top five highest scores (in the Time Rush mode), they are prompted to input their name.
 This nostalgic feature pays homage to classic arcade cabinets, where high scores and initials were immortalized.
 Both scores and names are saved in the Arduino Uno's internal memory, ensuring they persist even after the system is powered off.

 - Menu: